-PLASTER AND WIRE MOBILE/SCULPTURE
+PLASTER and WIRE SCULPTURE

+This is a project in problem solving, balance and creativity.
 As with the instructions for the Rock and Wire Mobile, these are just guidelines.
 Be creative and have fun!
 Again, your objective is an art piece that is well designed -- variety and unity -- of line, direction, size, shape, texture etc.

 What You Need: